beric7/concrete_crack_detection/README.md

 ## Building a Custom Dataset
 (The images in the dataset were annotated using [GIMP](https://www.gimp.org/).
 We suggest that you use this tool)

+0. **If you are planning to extend on the LCW dataset, then please read the annotation guidelines provided by the author in the :red_circle: [LCW dataset](/access/not_ready.png) repository.**

 1. Before beginning to annotate, we suggest that you use jpeg for the RGB image files.
 We advised against beginning with images which are already resized.
 If the images have a high-pixel you want to capture this in your original annotation.
 This lets whoever is using the dataset to decide if they want to break the original image into sub-images or resize it as they see fit.

 2. For assistance on how to annotate the images using the GIMP software, we have provided a [video tutorial](https://www.youtube.com/watch?v=8YcIIMUQZF4) to outline our process.